waterkant

 Photo: ©Mediaserver Hamburg/ Sven Schwarze

-The German theatre impresses not only with ist white facade and exterior, but also with the breathtaking interior, from the magnificent ceiling decorations to the velvet armchairs covered in red, unforgettable plays take place here.
-Let yourself be fascinated by the combination of a cultural experience and great acting
+The German theatre impresses not only with its white facade and exterior, but also with the breathtaking interior, from the magnificent ceiling decorations to the red velvet armchairs, unforgettable plays take place here.
+Let yourself be fascinated by the combination of a cultural experience and great acting.

 Photo: ©Matthias Horn, 2022